-ANNAMAE ROTMAN YOUNG ORGANIST COMPETITION – 2018
+ANNAMAE ROTMAN YOUNG ORGANIST COMPETITION – 2022

 The Annamae Rotman Young Organist Competition was founded in 2013 by Dr. Richard Rotman in honor of his mother and is an annual competition.
 We thank him for his generous support of young organists.

-• Eligibility – A competitor must be under 24 years of age as of August 1 of the competition year and be a resident of Kent County, MI or any county adjacent to Kent County and/or a resident student attending a junior high school, senior high school, college, or university in Kent County or any county adjacent to Kent County (Ottawa, Muskegon, Newaygo, Montcalm, Ionia, Barry, or Allegan Counties)
+• Eligibility – A competitor must be 24 years of age or under as of August 1 of the competition year and be a resident of Kent County, MI or any county adjacent to Kent County and/or a resident student attending a junior high school, senior high school, college, or university in Kent County or any county adjacent to Kent County (Ottawa, Muskegon, Newaygo, Montcalm, Ionia, Barry, or Allegan Counties)

-• Competition Date – April 16, 2018
+• Competition Date – Canceled for this year

 • Previous first place winners of this competition are eligible to compete in this competition again in two years.